Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Theoretical Origins: Symmetry as a Resource

 Concretely, for the SU(2)-invariant singlet state $\ket{\Psi_0}$ used to probe the channel (see Theorem~\ref{thm:diamond_distance}), one has

 This confirms that the vector-type noise is strictly orthogonal to the scalar signal at the level of probability amplitudes.

 To understand the impact of this orthogonality on the capacity scaling, consider the origin of the error term.
 In a generic scenario, the interference of leading-order noise amplitudes ($O(\sqrt{p})$) couples with the first-order corrections ($O(p)$) introduced by the degrading map (due to channel contraction).
-The resulting residual error naturally scales as $\text{Amplitude}(\sqrt{p}) \times \text{Correction}(p) \sim O(p^{1.5})$, see Appendix~\ref{app:degradability_calc}, which constitutes the fundamental barrier for non-symmetric channels.
+The resulting residual error therefore scales as $\text{Amplitude}(\sqrt{p}) \times \text{Correction}(p) \sim O(p^{3/2})$, see Appendix~\ref{app:degradability_calc}, which constitutes the fundamental barrier for non-symmetric channels.

 This physical intuition is explicitly corroborated by our mathematical derivation in Appendix~\ref{app:degradability_calc}.
 As shown in Eq.~\eqref{eq:leadingCoef}, the leading-order term in the difference map expansion appears as $p^{3/2}$ with the coefficient $[\frac{1}{\gamma} - \frac{a}{2}]$.
-For the MLS channel, the underlying symmetry grants us the freedom to tune the degrading parameter $a$ to satisfy the condition $\frac{1}{\gamma} - \frac{a}{2} = 0$, thereby perfectly canceling this $O(p^{1.5})$ contribution.
+For the MLS channel, the underlying symmetry allows the degrading parameter $a$ to be chosen such that $\frac{1}{\gamma} - \frac{a}{2} = 0$, thereby perfectly canceling this $O(p^{3/2})$ contribution.

 Physically, this implies that the noise induced by the MLS channel acts as a geometric rotation into an orthogonal subspace rather than a bias within the original sector.
 Since the degrading map is also SU(2)-covariant, it can replicate this rotation.
-The leading non-vanishing error therefore originates from genuinely second-order processes—specifically, from the rank-0 (scalar) and rank-2 components appearing in products of the form $J_k J_l$—which scale naturally as $O(p^2)$.
+The leading non-vanishing error therefore originates from second-order processes—specifically, from the rank-0 (scalar) and rank-2 components appearing in products of the form $J_k J_l$—which scale naturally as $O(p^2)$.